Creating Owned Touchpoints in the Customer Journey for Small Businesses: A Comprehensive Guide

 Examples of Owned Touchpoints:

-• Case Study: A local solar panel installer develops a portal where customers can monitor their energy production and savings.
+- Case Study: A local solar panel installer develops a portal that allows customers to monitor their energy production and savings.

 Loyalty Stage